topeju/autopi_mqtt/README.md

 # autopi_mqtt

 MQTT returner, cache and management service for [AutoPi](https://www.autopi.io/).
-This can be used to replace the default `cloud` returner, and in fact also calls the cloud returner so that all data is sent to both MQTT and the AutoPi cloud.
+As of AutoPi version 2021.03.10, AutoPi can call multiple returners, so the support to publish data both to MQTT and the AutoPi cloud has been removed.
+The same AutoPi version also adds support for MQTT natively, but I have not been able to get it to work yet, and in any case the configuration available is somewhat limited.

 You will obviously need an MQTT broker set up somewhere -- setting one up is outside the scope of this documentation (see, e.g., [Mosquitto](https://mosquitto.org/)).
 This service does not need to be continuously connected to the MQTT broker, but will queue data in the Redis cache in AutoPi and publishes it when it is able to connect.